Sam-Jeffery/nosj/README.md

 # nosj
- A file format similar to json made for fun
+ A file format similar to json made in C# for fun